MScholtes/PSVirtualDesktop/README.md

 ### Get-DesktopName -Desktop desktop
 Get name of virtual desktop.
 Returns string.
 ### Set-DesktopName -Desktop desktop -Name name -PassThru
 Set name of virtual desktop to name.
-Works only on Windows 10 2004 or up and not with Powershell Core 7.1!
+Works only on Windows 10 2004 or up and not with Powershell Core 7.1 and up!
 ### Set-DesktopWallpaper -Desktop desktop -Path path -PassThru
 Set wallpaper of virtual desktop to path.
-Works only on Windows 10 21H2 and Windows 11.
+Works only on Windows 11.
 ### Set-AllDesktopWallpapers -Path path
 Set wallpaper of all virtual desktops to path.
-Works only on Windows 10 21H2 and Windows 11.
+Works only on Windows 11.
 ### Get-DesktopFromWindow -Hwnd hwnd
 Get virtual desktop of window (whose window handle is passed).
 Returns desktop object.
 ### Test-CurrentDesktop -Desktop desktop